 Meeting between Netigate, customer and 3rd party (that can be your in-house IT department, the provider or a 3rd party – depending who shall handle the technical implementation of the API).
 In the meeting, the goals of the API will be explained and potential technical limitations identified.
 A plan of implementation will be reached.

 3rd step (optional):

-Customer sends list of background data to Netigate.
-Netigate can pre-populate the background data to help set them up in desired order (e.g. alphabetical, ascending order) and make the API progress easier.
+Customer sends a list of background data to Netigate.
+Netigate can pre-populate the background data to help set them up in the desired order (e.g. alphabetical, ascending order) and make the API process easier.
 Set order applies to ordinal values, which are values you will want to filter on in the results, e.g. business area, region, department.
-Order is not relevant for text values, which are information that are unique and not applicable for breakdown in report, e.g. respondent name, unique customer ID.
+An order is not relevant for text values, which are information that is unique and not applicable for the breakdown in the report, e.g. respondent name, unique customer ID.
 This step is optional and can also be done directly through REST API by the customer.

 Netigate sends over API token and IDs (survey ID, send-out ID, background data IDs).
 Customer, if applicable with help of their 3rd party, sets up API requests and puts IDs in the API code.
 Note: if you choose to create new send-outs, IDs will not be static and need to be handled directly in the API code.

 Test-phase.
 Customer tests the implementation.
 Netigate can help by confirming if data populates as desired in the Netigate platform.
 Note: Be aware of potential security issues, e.g. firewalls on your end.